What Is PRP Hair Rejuvenation?

 PRP combined with Hair transplants:

-PRP is excellent prior and following a hair transplant, the transplant surgeon will most likely administer the PRP treatment at the end of the surgery and then recommend 3 more treatments 4-6 weeks apart.
-As many people are opting to travel for their hair transplant surgery either due to researching the best surgeon to meet their needs or seeking out an affordable option in say Istanbul they may not want to travel that distance again for the PRP treatment.
+PPRP for hair loss is excellent prior and following a hair transplant, the transplant surgeon will most likely administer the PRP treatment at the end of the surgery and then recommend 3 more treatments 4-6 weeks apart.
+As many people are opting to travel for their hair transplant surgery either due to researching the best surgeon to meet their needs or seeking out an affordable option in say Istanbul, they may not want to travel that distance again for the PRP treatment.
 We are located in central London which can be easily reached from many parts of the UK.

-Is PRP suitable to have alongside scalp micro-pigmentation?
+Is PRP hair rejuvenation suitable to have alongside scalp micro-pigmentation?

 As stated earlier ‘People with extreme hair loss or non-existent follicles are generally not candidates for this hair loss treatment’ however many people undergoing SMP still have remaining hair across the top of the scalp and would prefer to keep it!
 Clients opting for densification to create the illusion of thicker hair will highly benefit from PRP to keep their remaining hair strong and healthy.